 The air-filled, or pneumatic, tire was patented in 1847 by Scotsman Robert William Thompson, but he couldn't make them cheaply enough to be commercially viable.
 In 1887 John Boyd Dunlop developed a different version with no knowledge of the original.
-His were successful, and changed the world.
+His were successful, and they changed the world.

-Dunlop's tire was a simple tube made from sheet rubber, and was first used on bicycles.
+Dunlop's tire was a simple tube made from sheet rubber and was first used on bicycles.
 Today's car tires might still be air-filled rubber – but they are a vastly different, and surprisingly complex product.

 The result is a tire that is immensely resistant to lateral movement, yet has sufficient flexibility to absorb energy that would otherwise tear it off the wheel.
 Tread compounds and patterns provide astonishing grip in a tremendous variety of weather conditions.
 When the rain starts to pour, they are capable of dispersing more than three gallons of water per second.
 It's amazing that this level of advanced technology is so affordable.

 There are three generally available types of tires: